The Sleep Company continues to elevate comfort in Gujarat; launches new store in Vadodara - www.lokmattimes.com

 The company offers premium products resulting from meticulous research that stands light years ahead of competitors, with technology rooted in cutting-edge developments in material science and sleep science.
 Initially adopting a purely D2C model, The Sleep Company has since transitioned into an omnichannel powerhouse.
 In June 2022, the company marked its foray into offline retail with the launch of its first store in Bangalore, setting ambitious goals to open over 100+ stores by end of 2024.

 By enhancing discoverability and streamlining supply chains, The Sleep Company consistently delivers a distinctive value proposition with accessible premium products.
-After securing Rs 13.4 crore in pre-Series A, and Rs 177 crore in a Series B round led by Premji Invest and Fireside Ventures, the Company has now secured Rs 184 crore in Series C Funding.
+After securing INR 13.4 crore in pre-Series A, and INR 177 crore in a Series B round led by Premji Invest and Fireside Ventures, the Company has now secured INR 184 crore in Series C Funding.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app